|Nutrition Facts (per serving)|

 - Add a sprig of fresh mint to the water before making the sugar syrup and let it sit as you prepare the strawberries.
 This will infuse a hint of that fresh flavor into the syrup without being too obvious.
 You can even make the syrup ahead of time to let the mint infuse longer.

-- Strawberries are beautiful when paired with champagne, but there are many other fruits that go well in this recipe.
-Instead of strawberries, try two cups of pureed peaches to make a bellini-flavored ice pop.
+- Strawberries are beautiful when paired with Champagne, but there are many other fruits that go well in this recipe.
+Instead of strawberries, try 2 cups of pureed peaches to make a Bellini-flavored ice pop.
 Blueberries are another great fruit to try, but feel free to experiment with your favorite combinations.
 You can use two different types of fruit if you can’t decide what would be best.